dOpensource/dsiprouter/docs/source/user/upgrade.rst

 Auto Upgrade Feature (Released 0.72)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The dSIPRouter auto upgrade feature was released in 0.72.
 It allows you to upgrade dSIPRouter from the User Interface(UI) and the command line.
-If you are upgrading from 0.70 you will need to use the command line option since the 0.70 doesn't have the upgrade freature built into the UI.
-Upgrading from 0.70 doesn't require a dSIPRouter Core Subscription license because this is the first release of the upgrade framework.
+If you are upgrading from 0.70 you will need to use the command line option since the 0.70 version doesn't have the upgrade feature builtin.
+Upgrading from 0.70 doesn't require a dSIPRouter Core Subscription license because this is the first release of the upgrade framework unless you need support during the upgrade process.
 However, future releases of dSIPRouter will require a Core Subscription License, which can be purchased from the `dSIPRouter Marketplace <https://dopensource.com/product/dsiprouter-core/>`_.

 .. image:: images/upgrade_up_to_date.png
         :align: center